xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 Introduction
 ************

-``lib_ethernet`` allows interfacing to MII or RGMII Ethernet PHYs and provides the Media Access Control (MAC) function for the Ethernet stack.
+``lib_ethernet`` allows interfacing to MII, RMII or RGMII Ethernet PHYs and provides the Media Access Control (MAC) function for the Ethernet stack.

 Various MAC blocks are available depending on the XMOS architecture selected, desired PHY interface and line speed.